-Within the Gansu province of Northwestern China lies the Jiayuguan Fortress.
+Within the Gansu province of northwestern China lies the Jiayuguan Fortress.
 It creates either the beginning or the end of the Great Wall (depending on which direction you started from).
 It was the last outpost before entering the Gobi Desert and the last outpost during the Ming Dynasty (1368 – 1644).

 During the age of the Chinese Kingdom, the fortress protected the Western border with a fearless reputation.
-It is said that those exiled from the kingdom by the Emperor were orderd to head west into the vast Gobi desert and never return.
+It is said that those exiled from the kingdom by the Emperor were ordered to head west into the vast Gobi desert and never return.

-Entering Jiayuguan Fort through the main entrance.
+I am entering Jiayuguan Fort through the Main Entrance.